-Version Environment Variable Description 11.10 IFX_AUTO_REPREPARE Controls whether the database server automatically recompiles prepared objects and reoptimizes SPL routines that reference tables whose schemas change Enabling the IFX_AUTO_REPREPARE session environment variable can avoid many -710 errors, and can reduce the number of manual reprepare and reoptimize operations after the schema of a table is modified 11.10 IFX_NODBPROC An environment variable that enables or prevents the execution of a sysdbopen() or sysdbclose() procedure 10.00xC4 BAR_SORT_DBS A variable (used only in Version 10.00xc4 and later Version 10.00 fix packs) for backup and restore operations when the scope is not the whole system.
+Version Environment Variable Description 11.50xC3 IFX_NOT_STRICT_THOUS_SEP Removes enforcement of the restriction that three digits must exist after the thousand separator.
+11.10 IFX_AUTO_REPREPARE Controls whether the database server automatically recompiles prepared objects and reoptimizes SPL routines that reference tables whose schemas change Enabling the IFX_AUTO_REPREPARE session environment variable can avoid many -710 errors, and can reduce the number of manual reprepare and reoptimize operations after the schema of a table is modified 11.10 IFX_NODBPROC An environment variable that enables or prevents the execution of a sysdbopen() or sysdbclose() procedure 10.00xC4 BAR_SORT_DBS A variable (used only in Version 10.00xc4 and later Version 10.00 fix packs) for backup and restore operations when the scope is not the whole system.
 10.0 IFX_EXTDIRECTIVES A client-side external optimizer directive to use as a temporary solution to problems when you do not want to change SQL statements in queries 10.0 IFX_NO_TIMELIMIT WARNING Supports time-limited license 10.0 IFX_ONPLOAD_AUTO UPGRADE Automatically upgrades the onpload database the first time you start the HPL utility with the ipload or onpladm command after you migrate to a new database server version 10.0 STDIO A TAPEDEV configuration parameter variable that improves the speed of high-availability cluster setup 9.40 CDR_LOGDELTA Determines when spooling of the Enterprise Replication queue occurs, based on the percentage of the logical log size.
 Use as directed by Technical Support 9.40 CDR_PERFLOG Enables Enterprise Replication queue tracing.
 Use as directed by Technical Support.
 9.40 CDR_ROUTER Determines whether intermediate processing for Enterprise Replication is allowed in a hierarchal topology.
 Use as directed by Technical Support.
 9.40 CDR_RMSCALEFACT Sets the maximum number of Enterprise Replication DataSync threads per CPU VP Use as directed by Technical Support.
 9.40 USETABLENAME Disallows the use of a synonym of the table in certain SQL statements.
 9.30 IFX_DEF_TABLE_LOCKMODE Specifies the default lock mode for database tables.
-9.21 JAR_TEMP_PATH Specifies a non-default local file system location for temporary .jar files of the Java virtual machine.